 Col Halt chases the UFO

 While examining the site, which consisted of three small indentations on the ground and apparent burn marks on the nearby trees, Halt’s men drew his attention to a flashing light between the trees, and they moved to the edge of the forest to get a better view.
 Halt described looking across a field towards a farmhouse, with the flashing light almost in line with it.
 In an attempt to get closer to the light, he and his men moved out into the field past the farmhouse and then through another field and across a stream, but were never able to reach it.
 (Read a transcript of what he said on the tape.)

-I have labelled all these locations on the image below, along with Butley Abbey which is the group of buildings at right of the picture.
+I have labelled all these locations on the image above, along with Butley Abbey which is the group of buildings at right of the picture.
 Click on the image for an enlargement.
 You can also see the region on Google Maps (although note that the pin marked ‘Rendlesham Forest UFO landing’ on the Google map refers to the position of a marker placed by the Forestry Commission for tourists, not the actual site).

 To show the complete east-to-west line of sight from the forest to the Orford Ness lighthouse, I have constructed strip charts from OS maps and aerial photographs:

 Click here for the same area shown in aerial photographs